zwang695/alexa-skills-list/skills/B01BO7TMK6/README.md

 * *Alexa, open Baby Names.*

-* *How popular was Emma in 2014?*
+* *How popular was Emma in 2015?*

-* *What popular boys names started with A in 2013?*
+* *What popular boys names started with A in 2014?*

 Once you launch the skill, say a popular first name in the US.
-This skill will return the popularity in a given year between 1880 and 2014.
+This skill will return the popularity in a given year between 1880 and 2015.
 You can ask about a specific year or ask about boy or girl names that start with a certain letter.

-UPDATE 2/21/2016: Now if you launch the skill, it will stay open after you ask it a question.
-Say STOP to close.
-Thanks for the feedback!
+UPDATE 06/13/2016: Baby Names now includes names from 2015!

 ***